|This page was last updated on|

-This timeline can be found in When the Barrage Lifts by Gerald Gliddon (Alan Sutton Publishing, Gloucestershire).
-The author used General Rawlinson's dairy as a primary work.
+This timeline can be found in When the Barrage Lifts: Topographical History and Commentary on the Battle of the Somme, 1916 by Gerald Gliddon.
+The author used General Rawlinson's diary as a primary work.
 His work is an invaluable source of information and helps to understand the entire scope of the battle.

 "mm" is the daily measurement of rainfall, and the two degree measurements represent the highest and lowest Fahrenheit temperature each day.
 "Trace" is a reference to minimal rainfall.

 June 23rd: Rain 2mm.
 Temperature 79° - 55° windy.

 June 24th: Rain 1mm.
 72° - 52° overcast.
 Bombardment begins that lasts for 7 days.

 June 25th: Rain 1mm.
 71° - 54° windy.